yameenxz/smartpark-ai/README.md

 * Increased congestion and waiting time
 * Lack of predictive insights

-ParkWise AI addresses these issues using a data-driven, predictive allocation approach.
+SmartPark AI addresses these issues using a data-driven, predictive allocation approach.

 ---